MicrosoftDocs/m365copilot-docs/docs/index.md

 ms.custom: [copilot-learning-hub]
 ---

-# Microsoft 365 Copilot extensibility
+# Microsoft 365 Copilot extensibility overview

 Microsoft 365 Copilot is an AI-powered productivity tool that keeps users in the flow of their work across Microsoft 365 applications like Outlook, Teams, and Word, grounded in data from Microsoft Graph.